ludanzhan/Student-Enrollment-Project/README.md

 #### Bar charts of total enrollments vs total enrollments of Socioeconomically Disadvantaged Students in each county
 ![image](https://github.com/ludanzhan/Student-Enrollment-Project/blob/main/Images/SocioSUM.png)

-Both graph doesn't show a siginicatn change in total enrollments of _Socioeconomically Disadvantaged Students_
+Both graph don't show a siginicatn change in total enrollments of _Socioeconomically Disadvantaged Students_

 ### Migrant Students
 The data held demographics and a comparison between 2020 and 2021, specifically focused on _migrant students_.